You’re not looking for more strategy.

 Your messaging no longer fully captures who you are.

-You know there’s a next level—but it hasn’t been fully articulated yet.
+You know there is a next level, but it has not been fully articulated yet.

-At a certain level, more strategy isn’t just ineffective — it becomes a distraction.
+At a certain level, strategy becomes a distraction.
+Alignment is the requirement.

 Person wearing a black leather jacket with star accents, holding a cellphone in their right hand, against a dark background.